rhbelson/crescendo_dev/README.md

 ![](https://img.shields.io/github/repo-size/GavBaros/react-tinder-cards.svg?style=flat)
 ![](https://img.shields.io/david/GavBaros/react-tinder-cards.svg?style=flat)

-This project uses 'react-spring' and 'react-gesture libraries and is an extension of an example from the 'react-gesture' page.
+This project uses 'react-spring' and 'react-gesture' libraries and is an extension of an example from the 'react-gesture' page.
 It is a re-imagined concept of swiping at tinder cards.

-Images are from Unsplash and bios are from a Google search of the funniest Tinder bios.
+Images are from Unsplash and bios are from a Google search of the funniest ones.

 ## Demo